QudevETH/PycQED_py3/README.md

 ## Testing

 For testing, make sure your correct environment is activated.
+See [Installation](#installation)

 Then you can run the test suite in your _current_ environment via: